D'Arcy Wentworth: Private life

+One evening in 1810, a young woman, Ann Lawes, came to D'Arcy's house in Sydney seeking medical attention.
+She was weeping, she had been cruelly beaten by her husband and was afraid to return home, even to her own child.
+D'Arcy took pity on her, he gave her shelter for the night and next morning returned her to the house of her employer, William Gore, the Provost Marshall.
+Ann Lawes, a free woman, had come to the Colony in 1806 with the Gore family, as nanny and governess to his four children.
+They travelled with Governor Bligh on the Lady Sinclair.

+After the Rum Rebellion on 26 January 1806, Gore was arrested and imprisoned; his wife, Ann and the children were evicted and on 29 February his effects sold at auction.
+During this period of uncertainty Ann Lawes had married James Macneal.

+When Wentworth returned Ann to the Gore's house, he asked about her situation.
+Gore, reinstated by Macquarie, told him Ann's husband was violent and had threatened to murder her.
+D'Arcy offered her temporary shelter and she remained with him; they had eight children, the last born after his father's death: George Wentworth (1810–1851), Martha Wentworth (1813–1847), Sophia Wentworth (1816–1878), Robert Charles Wentworth (1818), Charles John Wentworth (1819–1854), Mary-Ann Wentworth (1820–1870), Katherine Wentworth (1825–1898), D'Arcy Charles Wentworth (1828–1866).

-Wentworth’s hopes for a quiet retirement were disrupted by the arrival of Commissioner Bigge, who asserted his authority over the Governor, attacking him and his administration.
+Wentworth's hopes for a quiet retirement were disrupted by the arrival of Commissioner Bigge, who asserted his authority over the Governor, attacking him and his administration.
 Wentworth was called to attend Macquarie, as stress and despair affected his health.

-In 1821, Wentworth leased Wentworth Woodhouse in Parramatta, and moved to live at his farm Home Bush.
-By 1823, he had acquired 17,000 acres of land, that he used to produce meat for the Colony just as he had done on Norfolk Island.
-In the early 1800s, he had bought a prize stallion named Hector, imported from India, from Arthur Wellesley, later Duke of Wellington.
+In 1821, Wentworth leased "Wentworth Woodhouse" in Parramatta and moved to his farm "Home Bush".
+By 1823, he had acquired 17,000 acres of land, using it to produce meat for the Colony as he had done on Norfolk Island.
+In the early 1800s, he bought a prize stallion named Hector, imported from India, from Arthur Wellesley, later Duke of Wellington.
 When Hector arrived, there were fewer than three hundred horses in the Colony, by 1821, there were more than four thousand.

-With his prize sire, Wentworth bred carriage horses and racehorses, Hector was the great foundation sire of Australian Cavalry horses known as Walers, for New South Wales.
+With his prize sire, Wentworth bred carriage horses and racehorses, Hector was the great foundation sire of Australian Cavalry horses known as Walers, from New South Wales.
 The first exports of Walers, as light cavalry horses, began in 1816.
-In the First World War around one hundred and sixty thousand Walers were sent overseas, between 1861 and 1931 almost half a million were exported.
+In the First World War around one hundred and sixty thousand Walers were sent overseas; between 1861 and 1931 almost half a million were exported.